mvpdev/Logger-NG/doc/source/setup.rst

 Setup
 ******

 #.
-Copy / paste the entire logger_ng folder to the ./apps directory of your project.
+Copy / paste the entire logger_ng folder in a directory on you Python Path

 #.
-Add 'logger_ng' **at the begining** of the app list in your *.ini file.
+Add 'logger_ng' in INSTALLED_APPS.

+# Add a tab in RAPIDSMS_TABS, something like ("logger_ng.views.index", "New Message Log"),

+#. ./manage.py syncdb

 #.
-If you already used 'logger' on this project, remove the 'logger' app
+If you already used 'messagelog' on this project, you can run
-   (as they are not compatible)
-   from your *.ini file and run ``./rapidsms import_from_logger`` to update to import the old logs
+   ``./rapidsms import_from_logger`` import the old logs then you can remove the olg app

 .. note:: ``./rapidsms import_from_logger`` doesn't delete the old logs.